intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/residual.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

 Based on the above analysis, we concluded that the inclusion of the demographic features didn't cause significant unfair predictions.
-However, the definition of fairness can be domain-specific.
+However, this is purely based on technical observation, but the definition of fairness can be domain-specific.
 In a real-world project, we need to highlight the subtle differences caused by including demographic features and let the business stakeholders decide whether the result is fair or unfair.

 ## 3.2.4 Deployment
 **Note:** The following analysis can be found in the [05-KFP_Pipeline.ipynb](html/05-KFP_Pipeline.html).